 - Maintain high security standards on the organizational level;

-- Train others on how to maintain security in the cloud.
+- Train your employees on how to maintain security in the cloud.

-- Start using third-party services that allow you to reduce operational overhead and save costs;
+- Use third-party services that allow you to reduce operational overhead;

 - Automate the CI/CD process and provisioning of IT infrastructure;

-- Set alerts for crossing predetermined spend thresholds;
+- Set alerts for crossing predetermined spending thresholds;

 Monitor your hybrid cloud

-Fluke Corporation needed to create a highly portable solution that will comply with the best security standards, high performance, reliability, and cost-efficiency.
-It also should be easily deployable to all major operating systems on both cloud and customers’ data-centers.
+Fluke Corporation needed to create a highly portable solution that would comply with the best security standards, high performance, reliability, and cost-efficiency.
+It also needed to be easily deployable to all major operating systems on both cloud and customers’ data centers.